Nsamijo/Developement/README.md

 # Developement
-This is a small guide for our lesson Developement 1.
+This is a small guide for Development.

+Hogeschool Rotterdam - Informatica.